scrapli/scrapli_netconf/docs/api_docs/channel/base_channel.md

         Raises:
-            CapabilityNotSupported: if user has provided a preferred netconf version but it is not available in servers offered capabilites
+            CapabilityNotSupported: if user has provided a preferred netconf version but it is not available in servers offered capabilities

         """
         server_capabilities = self._parse_server_capabilities(